ScotShot LLC - NRA Certified Rifle Instructor.

 NRA Certified Rifle Instructors are able to qualify students in the NRA "Basic Rifle" and "FIRST Steps Rifle" courses.
 Instructor Candidates use mock class presentations and teaching scenario role-playing to acquire the skills necessary to teach the various aspects of basic rifle shooting, including the parts of a rifle, the common actions, including bolt-action, pump-action, lever-action and semi-automatic, the function of ammunition and its component parts, safe gun handling, loading and unloading, the rules for safe gun handling, the fundamentals of rifle shooting and the bench-rest and free-standing positions.
 On the range, Instructor Candidates will use the "Coach and Pupil" method to refine one anothers' skills in teaching a beginner student in their first shots with a rifle, and work with them to achieve the consistent groups necessary to satisfy the requirements of NRA Basic Rifle.
 Upon returning to the classroom, we discuss how students can build upon and improve their skills, and how to teach the optional student shooting positions of kneeling, sitting and prone.
 We conclude the course with the Instructor Candidate examination.

-Thank you for choosing ScotShot for your firearms training - see you on the range!
+Thank you for choosing ScotShot for your firearms training - see you in class!

 If you would like us to set up a class specially for you, Contact us.